 Don’t be misled!
 If you are contacted by anyone trying to sell you a room for the Annual Meeting, please do not make a reservation or provide a method of payment.
 We ask that you get as much information as you can about the caller and pass it on Mary Cullen, Associate Director of Meetings.

-AALS Section Programs – Most programs at the Annual Meeting are planned by the sections.
-The majority are 100 minutes in length.
-There are some extended programs with multiple sessions can last a whole morning and/or afternoon.
+Most programs at the Annual Meeting are planned by sections.
+The majority of programs are 1 hour 40 minutes in length.
+There are a few extended programs scheduled for a half day or full day.

-- Section Call for Papers Programs include at least one presenter selected from a call for papers.
+- Section Call for Papers Programs include at least one presenter selected from a call for participation.

-- Section Co-Sponsored Programs are organized by two or more Sections that do hold other programs.
+- Section Co-Sponsored Programs are organized by two or more Sections.

 - Section Pedagogy Programs are designed for new law school teachers.

-- Section Works-in-Progress are programs in which senior scholars assist junior scholars in preparing their scholarship for submission to law reviews.
+- Section Works-in-Progress are programs where senior scholars assist junior scholars in preparing their scholarship for submission to law reviews.

 - Hot Topic Programs are programs with late-breaking issues of general interest.